PSthelyBlog/ucvm-constraint-driven-cdm/README.md

 UCVM is a specification for a distributed virtual machine system that operates through natural language interaction.
 The system implements a simplified computational model with distributed consensus, process management, and memory protection.

+## Quick Start with recommended settings

+1. Open Claude Web interface https://claude.ai/new
+2. Disable extended thinking
+3. Load the ucvm-cdm-spec.md document in the context
+4. Load the timesync and terminal programs repositories (or the entire programs repository)
+5. Write the initial prompt "start ucvm"
+6. Send to Claude

 ## System Architecture

 ### Core Components